SubjunctiveQuaver/subjunctivequaver.github.io/_posts/2022-04-15-generatingfunctionological-proof-binomial-theorem.md

 $$\binom{\alpha}{n} := \frac{\overbrace{\alpha(\alpha - 1)(\alpha - 2)\dotsb(\alpha - n + 1)}^{n\ \text{terms}}}{n!}.$$

 In the case that $$\alpha \in \mathbb{N}$$, this obviously agrees with the usual definition, as noted above.
-Let's prove this result using generating functions!
-It turns out to be quite interesting, and involves solving a *differential equation*!
+Let's prove the binomial theorem using generating functions!
+The proof turns out to be quite interesting, and involves solving a *differential equation*!

 ## A generatingfunctionological proof of the binomial theorem